Qatar–Turkey relations: 2017 Qatari diplomatic crisis

-Turkish opposition to political cooperation

-Qatar and Turkey's bilateral relations have proven to be a contentious issue in Turkish politics.
-Some members of the Turkish political society oppose Turkey's and Qatar's mutual position of arming Syrian rebel groups, and believe that maintaining this stance will harm Turkey's international reputation.
-Another issue taken up by some in the political community is the perceived damage afflicted to Turkey's image as a neutral regional mediator.
-Other controversial points include criticism of Qatar's human rights and their non-acceptance of Syrian refugees.

 Diplomatic visits

 High level visits have given a new momentum to the bilateral relations between the two countries.
 The visit of Qatari emir Hamad bin Khalifa Al Thani to Turkey on 25–26 December 2001 paved the way drawing the legal framework of economic and military cooperation through the signing of a number of protocols.
 These protocols included the Agreement on Prevention of Double Taxation, the Agreement on Reciprocal Promotion and Protection of Investments, and the Cooperation Agreement on Military Fields.

 Prime Minister Recep Tayyip Erdoğan paid several official visits to Qatar.
 His first visit to Qatar was in 2005; this was followed by visits in 2008, 2010, 2011, and 2012.

 Turkey's President Abdullah Gül, accompanied by the Minister of Finance, Minister of Energy, Minister of Public Work and Settlement, and a large group of businessmen, paid official visits to Qatar in February and April 2008.
 Prime Minister Recep Tayyip Erdoğan also visited Qatar in April 2008, and gave a key speech at the Doha Forum on Democracy, Development and Free Trade.
 He also held talks with Qatar's Emir, Prime Minister and Foreign Minister concerning economic agreements.
 The Foreign Minister and Prime Minister of Qatar paid return visits to Turkey in 2008, during which the 1st Turkish-Qatari Business Forum was held.

 In 2008, Foreign Minister Ali Babacan visited Qatar to attend “The US-Islamic World Forum” as a keynote speaker organized by Qatari Ministry of Foreign Affairs and the US based Brookings Institution, as well as to have a bilateral meeting with his colleague Prime Minister and Foreign Minister Sheikh Hamad bin Jassim Al Thani.

 In February 2016 Turkish President Erdoğan met with Qatari emir Tamim bin Hamad Al Thani in Istanbul to discuss military cooperation in Syria.
 One year later, in February 2017, President Erdoğan traveled to Doha on an official visit.

 More than a month after the 2017 Qatari diplomatic crisis erupted on 5 June, President Erdoğan visited Qatar, along with Saudi Arabia and Kuwait in late July in a bid to allay the crisis.
 Qatari emir Tamim bin Hamad Al Thani visited Turkey to discuss the diplomatic crisis with President Erdoğan in September 2017.
 Both of them emphasized the importance of resolving the crisis by negotiations.

+In July 2023, President Erdoğan visited Qatar to mark the 50th anniversary of diplomatic ties between the countries.
+Additionally, Erdoğan and Sheikh Tamim signed a joint declaration, pledging to further strengthen the bilateral relationship.